Skip to content

 Justice Barbara Jaffe

-For a millennium, English-speaking judges have used the common law to decide cases that turn on general legal principles—such as liberty and equality—as opposed to those that require interpretation of statutes, constitutions, or treaties.
+The common law has been and remains fundamental to the NhRP’s litigation.
+For thousands of years, judges have used the common law to decide cases that turn on general legal principles, such as liberty and equality, as opposed to those that require interpretation of statutes, constitutions, or treaties.
 Historically, the common law has been uniquely responsive to evolving standards of morality, scientific discovery, and human experience, especially in matters where the legislature hasn’t definitively spoken.
-These evolving standards have already significantly changed how we view and treat nonhuman animals outside the courtroom.
-It’s time for our legal systems to catch up.

 Sign up to receive the latest updates on our mission